pushkarsule/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_03c.md

 #### Task 2: Modify the Program class to access Storage

-1. On the **Explorer** pane of the **Visual Studio Code** window, open the **Program.cs** file.
+1. On the **Explorer** pane of the **Visual Studio Code** window, open the **Program.cs** and **Program.txt** file.

-1. On the code editor tab for the **Program.cs** file, delete all the code in the existing file.

-1. Add the following code:

-    ```csharp
-    using Azure.Storage;
-    using Azure.Storage.Blobs;
-    using Azure.Storage.Blobs.Models;
-    using System;
-    using System.Threading.Tasks;
-    public class Program
-    {
-        //Update the blobServiceEndpoint value that you recorded previously in this lab.
-        private const string blobServiceEndpoint = "<primary-blob-service-endpoint>";

-        //Update the storageAccountName value that you recorded previously in this lab.
-        private const string storageAccountName = "<storage-account-name>";

-        //Update the storageAccountKey value that you recorded previously in this lab.
-        private const string storageAccountKey = "<key>";

-        //The following code to create a new asynchronous Main method
-        public static async Task Main(string[] args)
-        {
-        }
-    }
-    ```
+1. Copy the entire contents of Program.txt and replace Program the content of Program.cs.

-1. Update the **blobServiceEndpoint** string constant by setting its value to the **Primary Blob Service Endpoint** of the storage account that you recorded previously in this lab.
+2. Replace the <primary-blob-service-endpoint> placeholder with the value to the **Primary Blob Service Endpoint** of the storage account that you recorded previously in this lab.

-1. Update the **storageAccountName** string constant by setting its value to the **Storage account name** of the storage account that you recorded previously in this lab.
+3. Replace the <storageAccountName> placeholder with the value to the **Storage account name** of the storage account that you recorded previously in this lab.

-1. Update the **storageAccountKey** string constant by setting its value to the **Key** of the storage account that you recorded previously in this lab.

 #### Task 3: Connect to the Azure Storage blob service endpoint

-1. In the **Main** method, add the following code:
+1. In the **Main** method, Write the appropriate C# code to connect to the Azure Storage blob service endpoint

-    ```csharp
-     public static async Task Main(string[] args)
-    {
-        //The following line of code to create a new instance of the StorageSharedKeyCredential class by using the storageAccountName and storageAccountKey constants as constructor parameters
-        StorageSharedKeyCredential accountCredentials = new StorageSharedKeyCredential(storageAccountName, storageAccountKey);

-        //The following line of code to create a new instance of the BlobServiceClient class by using the blobServiceEndpoint constant and the accountCredentials variable as constructor parameters
-        BlobServiceClient serviceClient = new BlobServiceClient(new Uri(blobServiceEndpoint), accountCredentials);

-        //The following line of code to invoke the GetAccountInfoAsync method of the BlobServiceClient class to retrieve account metadata from the service
-        AccountInfo info = await serviceClient.GetAccountInfoAsync();

-        //Render a welcome message
-        await Console.Out.WriteLineAsync($"Connected to Azure Storage Account");

-        //Render the storage account's name
-        await Console.Out.WriteLineAsync($"Account name:\t{storageAccountName}");

-        //Render the type of storage account
-        await Console.Out.WriteLineAsync($"Account kind:\t{info?.AccountKind}");

-        //Render the currently selected stock keeping unit (SKU) for the storage account
-        await Console.Out.WriteLineAsync($"Account sku:\t{info?.SkuName}");
-    }
-    ```

-1. Save the **Program.cs** file.

 1. In the **Visual Studio Code** window, on the Menu Bar, select **Terminal** and then select **New Terminal**.

 1. In the terminal, run the following command to run the .NET web application: